Introduction to Motorcycle Airbags

 With 3rd generation D-air fully integrated into the suit, the Misano 2 is made from full-grain cowhide with hip, elbow, knee and shoulder protection.
 Complete with the Track-It system which downloads and checks performance data like lean angle and speed.

 Motorcycle Airbag Jackets

 You can get textile or leather jackets that come with or can be fitted with an airbag.
 Some of these jackets can use wireless technology while others use the lanyard system.

 RRP: £499, wireless

 Durable, waterproof and abrasion-resistant, this jacket consists of double layered MaxTex and is reinforced with Ballistic fabric in key impact areas.
 A removable Thermal liner provides warmth.
-Fully CE certified, it also offers back, shoulder and elbow protection.
+Fully CE certified to Level 2, it also offers back, shoulder and elbow protection.
 The wireless RST Pro Series Jacket makes use of integrated In&Motion airbag technology, which requires a membership and subscription.

-A stylish looking full-grain leather jacket.
+A stylish looking full-grain leather jacket that looks like it has come straight from the MotoGP grid.
 Featuring a removable thermal liner, elbow and shoulder protection plus space for an optional back protector.
 Compatible with Alpinestars Tech-Air Street Airbag System for wireless protection for shoulders, kidneys, chest and abdomen.